grlt-hub/app-compose/README.md

 An application is like a dish: a collection of features, entities, and services.
 But by themselves, they don’t make an application.
 To bring everything to life, you need to combine them properly: at the right time, in the right order, and without anything extra.
-One wrong step — and instead of a pizza, you’ll end up with a cake.
+One misstep, and instead of a pizza, you might end up with a cake.

-If you don’t know how to connect modules into one system, [app-compose](https://grlt-hub.github.io/app-compose/) can help and make it simple for you.
+If you’re unsure how to connect modules into a single system, [app-compose](https://grlt-hub.github.io/app-compose/) can simplify the process for you.

 ### Example